Summer Means New Love

-"Summer Means New Love" is an instrumental composed by the American rock band the Beach Boys from their 1965 album Summer Days (And Summer Nights!!).
+"Summer Means New Love" is an instrumental by the American rock band the Beach Boys from their 1965 album Summer Days (And Summer Nights!!).
 Composed by Brian Wilson, it was later released as the B-side to his first single, "Caroline, No", which subsequently appeared on Pet Sounds (1966).

 The instrumental has been cited as one forerunner to the type of arrangements Brian Wilson would later experiment with on Pet Sounds the following year.
 It has since been covered by several artists with new, original lyrics – including by Wilson himself.

 Cash Box described the single as an "easy-going laconic instrumental."

 Recording

 "Summer Means New Love" was recorded over two dates.
 The primary instrumental track was recorded on May 12, at an unknown studio, with the guitar overdubbed at a June 1 session at CBS Columbia Square.

 Personnel

 Per Alan Boyd and Craig Slowinski.